 My name is Tommy and I am the lead elder of Firebrand Christian Church in Ireland.
-I came to know Jesus about 17 years ago after having had a fairly colourful childhood, including being a victim of abuse, which set me on a course for my life to be quite crazy.
+I came to know Jesus about 17 years ago, after a fairly colourful childhood, including being a victim of abuse, which set my life on a crazy course.
 At the age of 11, I was already doing things I shouldn’t have been doing.
-I always felt like I wasn’t wanted or needed, never feeling accepted.
+I always felt like I wasn’t wanted or needed or accepted.
 My parents loved me and gave me so much, but I was always a bit of a loner because of what had happened to me at a young age.

-At 15 years of age, I found myself at a crossroads in my life, I was into sports and I had two sets of friends.
-One group was into sports too and the other was into robbing cars, sniffing glue and taking drugs.
-At the time I chose to go with the second group of friends and within a year I was locked up in a juvenile detention centre.
-From there on out my life spiralled out of control.
-At the age of 17, I was shot at point-blank range with a shotgun, it’s the first miracle I saw in my life.
-At the time I didn’t recognise it as God but now looking back I see the hand of God all over it.
-I was shot from a foot and a half away and it’s safe to say that it’s impossible to miss from that distance but it was like the hand of God smacked the bullets away.
+At 15 years of age, I found myself at a crossroads in my life.
+I had two sets of friends.
+One group was into sports like me, while the other was into robbing cars, sniffing glue and taking drugs.
+I chose the second group of friends, and within a year I was locked up in a juvenile detention centre.
+From there on out, my life spiralled out of control.
+At the age of 17, I was shot at point-blank range with a shotgun.
+It’s the first miracle I saw in my life.
+At the time I didn’t recognise it as God, but looking back, I see the hand of God all over it.
+I was shot from a foot and a half away, and it’s safe to say that it’s impossible to miss from that distance, but it was like the hand of God smacked the bullets away.